-NASA’s Space Camp in Huntsville, Alabama is the ultimate bucket list experience for all independent backpackers and gap year travellers, and this is your ultimate guide on how you can have this iconic experience for yourself, train to be an astronaut and get yourself ready for the birth of space tourism!
+Did you ever dream of becoming an astronaut when you were younger?
+Well now you can still chase that dream!
+NASA’s Space Camp in Huntsville, Alabama is the ultimate bucket list experience for all independent backpackers and gap year travellers.
+This is your ultimate guide on how you can have this iconic experience for yourself, train to be an astronaut and get yourself ready for the birth of space tourism!

 In the better half of the past twenty years I have ticked off more than my fair share of iconic bucket list experiences on my round the world adventures.
 I have trekked through the Sahara desert, peeked inside the craters of active volcanoes, climbed Kilimanjaro, seen Everest Base Camp and have even channeled my inner Indiana Jones and found the lost Ark of the Covenant!
 (Sort of!)